swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 ## Future directions

-#### coroutine accessors
+#### Coroutine Accessors

-This proposal includes some `_read` accessors, the coroutine version of the `get` accessor. `_read` accessors are not an official part of the Swift language.
+This proposal includes some `_read` accessors, the coroutine version of the `get` accessor. `_read` accessors are not an official part of the Swift language, but are necessary for a type to provide borrowing access to its internal storage.
 When a stable replacement for `_read` accessors is proposed and accepted, the implementation of `Span` will be adapted to the new syntax.

 #### Byte parsing helpers